Last Updated: December 5, 2022

 This is a major flood prevention measure.
 Examples of impervious surfaces are concrete and asphalt paving, as well as buildings.
 Impervious surface causes water to run off toward a man-made or natural drainage system before the stormwater has an opportunity to percolate into the soil.
 The runoff also moves faster when there are no plant textures present to slow its progress.
 This greater velocity is nearly as vicious as volume in causing damage.

 The quality of subdivision design lies directly within the control of a local government, and the planning commission and any available professional planning or engineering staff should take the lead.
 Many argue that subdivision approval is largely a matter of assuring that a checklist has been followed.

 However, the planning commission and governing body has an opportunity to make certain that the checklist itself is conducive to flood prevention and control.

-As extreme weather seems to be increasing in frequency, it is very worthwhile to consider whether more reliance on the 500-year floodplain than the 100-year floodplain may be warranted.
-This particularly may be the case if the community has many unplatted areas vulnerable to flooding, and thus to pushing the floodwaters downstream to the next subdivision.
+As extreme weather seems to be increasing in frequency, it is worthwhile to consider more reliance on the 500-year floodplain than the 100-year floodplain.
+This particularly may be true if the community has many unplatted areas vulnerable to flooding and pushing the floodwaters downstream to the next subdivision.
 If you don't understand the difference, check out the explanation below.

 We also should say that if large swaths of your jurisdiction are undeveloped, you might want to work with a buildout scenario (that is, accounting for all the development that zoning allows) rather than either of the federal floodplain designations.
 We say this because the federal floodplain maps rely on historical data, rather than looking ahead to the future.